SheaRogers/SheaRogers.github.io/all_posts.md

 ---
 layout: allposts
-title: All posts
+title: All of my posts
-landing-title: 'All posts'
+landing-title: 'All of my posts'
 nav-menu: true
 description: null
 image: null